tpham13/Toy_Guide/note.md

 # User story:
--User is able see a list of toys for children in age range 0-1, 1-2, 2-3, 3-5.
--User is also able to add the toys to the recommended list
+-User is able see a list of toys for children in categories: birth to one, learning and school, puzzle -User is also able to add the toys to each category

 ## Models:
-1) User
-- name

-2) Age Range
-- age

-3) Toy
+1) Toy
 - title
 - description
+- price
-- development areas
+- url
-- link to purchase
+- toy_category_id

+2) Toy Category
-- image
+- name

 ### Association:
-User
-- has_many toys

-Age range
-- has_many toys

 Toy
-- belongs_to :age range
+- belongs_to :toy_category

+Toy Category
-- belongs_to :user
+- has_many :toys